nikjetchev/open_clipmatrix/README.md

 # open_clipmatrix : very short intro
-An open source ClipMatrix AI tool for text_to_3d mesh mapping; fixed deformable mesh template without posing.
+An open source ClipMatrix AI tool for text_to_3d mesh mapping; fixed deformable mesh template without rigging.
+Have fun making funny 3d creatures with it.
+Use provided jupyter notebook to define text prompts and use the tool.

-I suggest to run in Colab, import and install defined like these.
+I suggest to run in Colab, import and installs defined for this case.
 With small modifications you could also get it to run locally.
 In any case, use at least a 16GB GPU card for smooth performance.
-Have fun making funny 3d creatures with it.

 # Introduction to ClipMatrix: text controlled 3D mesh deformation and stylization.